 Essentially, by following the keto guidelines and eating a low-carb diet, you put your body into ketosis.
 What happens in this state is your body uses stored fat for energy instead of sugar.
 When your body is using fat for energy, it naturally burns off faster.
 It’s simple in concept but it does take some work to get there.
 You must watch your carb intake above all else.
-Thankfully, there are plenty of foods out there that are made with all this in mind, including some high-quality keto protein powder, some of which are even plant-based if you need to stay vegan.
+Thankfully, there are plenty of foods out there that are made with all this in mind, including some high-quality keto protein powder.

 The Best Keto Protein Powder Brands

 1. Ketologie Protein Powder